John Elliott (judge)

 Sir John Elliott (1546-1617) was an Irish judge of the late sixteenth and early seventeenth centuries, who held office as third Baron of the Court of Exchequer (Ireland).
 He was also occasionally employed on diplomatic missions.
-Though his highly successful career was due largely to his own merits, it probably also owed something to his useful family connections, notably with the Rochfort family and the Usshers.
+Though his highly successful career was due partly to his own merits, it probably also owed something to his useful family connections, notably with the Rochfort family and the Usshers.